Welfare, Health and Wellbeing PhD

 An MPhil involves the exploration of a research topic and is typically studied over a shorter period of 1 year for a full-time student and 2 years for a part-time student.
 MPhil students are required to demonstrate a systematic understanding of knowledge and a critical awareness of current problems and/or new insights informed by the forefront of their discipline, field of study or professional practice.

-Researchers in the Welfare, Health and Wellbeing theme believe that good research can contribute to social justice by revealing the causes of inequalities, informing effective responses to them, and giving voice to those who often go unheard.
-That is why we work in the UK and internationally to improve knowledge of the social processes that contribute to people’s welfare, health and wellbeing.
-We especially aim to increase understanding of the situations of vulnerable and at-risk populations, including those who are disadvantaged by deprivation, affl icted by illness and disability, or otherwise marginalised.
+Researchers in the Welfare, Health and Wellbeing theme work in the UK and internationally to improve knowledge of the social processes that contribute to people’s welfare, health and wellbeing.
 We address these challenges through robust, ethical research and by developing innovative methodologies to advance how research, knowledge production and evaluation are conducted.
 We have strong connections with policy making and practice, and a commitment to social impact and public engagement.
 Our established research areas include:

 Find out more